Breadcrumb

 Strengthening the Maternal and Child Health (MCH) workforce

-• Investing in technical assistance support that provides training and professional development for home visitors, Healthy Start workers, community health workers, and grantees
+Investing in training and professional development for home visitors, Healthy Start workers, community health workers, and grantees

 Maximizing impact through leadership, partnership, and stewardship

-• Engaging women, fathers & partners, families, and community members in program development, implementation, and evaluation
+Engaging women, fathers & partners, families, and community members in how programs are developed, implementation, and evaluation

 Our investments

 We provide grant funding to a variety of programs that work together to make sure all babies are born healthy and reach their first birthday.
-These programs also promote better health for mothers before, during, and after pregnancies.
+We understand that a baby's health is tied to the mother's health.
+We support mothers' health before, during, and after pregnancies.

 Our investments encourage coordinated systems of services in order to prevent infant illness, injury, and death and advance equity.